ElTioRata/ImprovedMenus/README.md

 # Improved Menus
-A mod that attemps to enhance menus on Command &amp; Conquer: Generals - Zero Hour
+A mod that attempts to enhance menus on Command &amp; Conquer: Generals - Zero Hour

 ## Windowed tasks